fairfax-investment-group/.github/profile/README.md

-# Fairfax Investment Group
+# Fairfax Investment Group GP

-Fairfax Investment Group (FIG) is a student-led investment research initiative based in Fairfax County, VA, bringing together students interested in **equity research, quantamental investing, financial modeling, and data-driven portfolio analysis**.
-Our members come from diverse backgrounds in Business, Economics, Mathematics, Computer Science, and Engineering, united by a shared interest in public markets and long-term investing.
+Welcome to the Fairfax Investment Group GitHub account.
+We are a Virginia-based investment group organized as a general partnership, bringing together minds from Finance, Mathematics, Computer Science, and Engineering with a shared interest for capital markets and fundamental value-focused investing.
+On this GitHub account we host our research that range from stock pitches to backtesting investment strategies.

-On this GitHub organization, we host all of our research, models, data pipelines, and analytical tools used across FIG projects and publications.

 ---